rocheuap/rocheuap/README.md

 # 💫 About Me:
 👋 Hi, I’m Md.
 Abdul Matin Biswas.
 You can call me as Roche as well.<br>👀 I’m interested in Software Testing.
-I'm passionate tester about manual and automation testing skills.<br>🌱 I’m currently learning with helps from various www.youtube.com automation testing tutorials.<br>💞️ I’m looking to collaborate on Software Automation Testing for API, Web and Mobile platform.<br>📫 You can reach me through my mail: rochepacific@gmail.com or cell phone: +8801716124786
+I'm passionate tester about manual and automation testing suites.<br>🌱 I’m currently learning with helps from various www.youtube.com automation testing tutorials.<br>💞️ I’m looking to collaborate on Software Automation Testing for API, Web and Mobile platform.<br>📫 You can reach me through my mail: rochepacific@gmail.com or cell phone: +8801716124786

 ## 🌐 Socials: